gavinmdouglas/HoMer_workflow/README.md

 cat muscle_cmds.sh | parallel -j $NUM_CORES --eta --joblog muscle_cmds.log '{}'
 ```

-We wrote the commands to run in parallel to a file, rather than running them directly, as I wrote a convenience script (`gnu.parallel_cmds_vs_log.py`) for comparing parallel's joblog output to the original set of commands to run, to ensure that all commands completed correctly.
+We wrote the commands to run in parallel to a file, rather than running them directly, as I wrote a convenience script (`gnu.parallel_cmds_vs_log.py`, [available here](https://github.com/gavinmdouglas/parallel_joblog_summary)) for comparing parallel's joblog output to the original set of commands to run, to ensure that all commands completed correctly.

 ```
 python gnu.parallel_cmds_vs_log.py \